-One of the places I initially ignored was River Street since it seemed aimed at tourists.
+When putting together my itinerary, I initially ignored this area since it seemed aimed at tourists.
 But after several friendly people told me I had to go, I was intrigued and made a beeline to check it out.

-I’m glad I did.
+I’m glad I figured it out and made the effort.
 While River Street is lined with shops and restaurants there is an element of charm that somehow offsets the tourist vibe.

 Along the river are the old train tracks which you follow through a dark tunnel.

-There are also statues and monuments sharing the history of the area.
+There are also statues and monuments highlighting historic moments in Savannah.

 The inclement weather was a bonus in this area as the overcast sky created an eerie vibe.

-It was hard to see all the boats in the water and I could almost feel how the soldiers and residents must have felt during all the wars.
+It was hard to see all the boats in the water and I could get a sense of how the soldiers and residents must have felt during all the wars.

 It was starting to get late and what little light I had was dwindling.
-Seemed like a good time to head to the Airbnb (*affiliate link).
+Seemed like a good time to head to the Airbnb .

 Exploring Outside of Downtown Savannah

-My Airbnb host thought my day 2 plan of Bonaventure Cemetery, Wormsloe Historic Site, Fort Pulaski, possibly Tybee Island and finishing up with the Ghost Tour downtown was a bit ambitious.
-He was right.
+My Airbnb host thought my day 2 plan of Bonaventure Cemetery, Wormsloe Historic Site, Fort Pulaski, possibly Tybee Island, and finishing up with the Ghost Tour downtown was a bit ambitious.

 Looking back now, this was a ridiculous schedule.

-When planning a trip to Savannah, keep in mind that while everything appears close on the maps, short mileage doesn’t equal short driving times.
+When planning your trip to Savannah, keep in mind that while everything appears close on the maps, short mileage doesn’t equal short driving times.

 Once again, the original plans went out the window, leading to another great day.